OutSystems/docs-support/src/release-info/11/side-effects-breaking-changes.md

 **Runtime**: Web

-**Rationale**: To enable application deployment to containers, the Custom Handlers folder is now deployed along with every application (to a sub-folder of the application folder), while previously the Custom Handlers folder was referenced by applications as needed from its location inside the Platform Server installation folder.
+**Rationale**: The Custom Handlers folder is now deployed along with every application (to a sub-folder of the application folder), while previously the Custom Handlers folder was referenced by applications as needed from its location inside the Platform Server installation folder.

 OutSystems provides default Custom Handlers pages and some of those default pages include Visual Basic code, e.g. `internalerror.aspx`.
 Additionally, if no default language is defined in the `web.config` file in the Custom Handlers folder, the default language defined in the application's `web.config`, which is C#, will be used during the Custom Handlers pages' compilation and cause errors.